jonnymo5/terraform-enterprise-modules/docs/debug.md

 ssh to the instance to continue.
 Jump to [Accessing via SSH](#ssh).

 # Accessing via SSH
+Use the username `tfe-admin` when connecting.

-One the instance, there are a few elements you'll want to check exist before
+On the instance, there are a few elements you'll want to check exist before
 continuing:

 ## `/etc/atlas/boot.env`